 - 9.3.1.
 The District will provide three (3) dental benefit plan options to eligible unit members and eligible dependents: - 9.3.1.1.
-San Diego City Schools Dental Benefits Plan. - 9.3.1.2.
+Delta Dental PPO (effective January 1, 2008) replaces San Diego City Schools Dental Benefits Plan. - 9.3.1.2.
 Western Dental Services. - 9.3.1.3.
-Delta PMI, (effective January 1, 2007) This will replace SafeGuard Dental in place as of July 1, 2006. - 9.3.2.
+Delta Dental Deltacare USA, (effective January 1, 2007) - 9.3.2.
 The District shall pay the full cost of the dental plan option selected. - 9.3.3.
-The San Diego City Schools Dental Benefits Plan option in effect immediately prior to the effective date of this Agreement shall remain in full force and effect for the duration of the Agreement unless otherwise agreed to by the Parties. - 9.3.4.
+The Delta Dental PPO plan option in effect as of January 1, 2008, shall remain in full force and effect for the duration of this Agreement unless otherwise agreed to by the Parties. - 9.3.4.
 The Western Dental Services plan option in effect immediately prior to the effective date of this Agreement shall remain in full force and effect for the duration of this Agreement unless otherwise agreed to by the Parties. - 9.3.5.
-The Delta PMI plan option in effect as of January 1, 2007, shall remain in full force and effect for the duration of this Agreement unless otherwise agreed to by the Parties.
+The Delta Dental Deltacare USA plan option in effect as of January 1, 2007, shall remain in full force and effect for the duration of this Agreement unless otherwise agreed to by the Parties.